HectorCastelli/website/src/content/blog/your-spllit-backlog-is-failing-your-team.md

 Do not fall back into the previous model, where each stakeholder fights for attention and confuses the teams regarding what's next in the roadmap.

-For some teams, this means "talk to the PM first", for others it means "we don't discuss unprioritized initiatives".
+For some teams, this means "align with the project manager first", using them as a safety-layer in front of the team.
+For others, it means refusing to work on unprioritized initiatives.

 ### 👍 Do: Allow teams to safely decide